-Actual cash value means that your home insurance company will reimburse you for the price of the items at today’s value, minus your deductible.
+Actual cash value means that your home insurance company can reimburse you for the price of the items at today’s value, minus your deductible.

 Replacement cost value means that you get reimbursed for the full cost of replacing the items, minus your deductible.

 That might not seem like a big difference.
 But it is.
-We recommend insuring your belongings for their replacement value because of depreciation.
+You might want to insure your belongings for their replacement value because of depreciation.
 Basically, the value of your belongings might have gone down since you bought them, so the cost of replacing the item might be more than its current worth.
 With replacement cost, you’ll be able to replace the item with a new one without worrying about depreciation.
 With actual cash value, you might not get enough money to replace the item.

 The easiest way to further explain is with an example.

-Say that you bought a television a couple years ago.
+Say that you bought some furniture a couple years ago.
 At the time it cost $4,000.
-It’s a nice one.
-Your home gets burgled and the thieves take off with your flat screen.
-The only thing is that the TV is only worth $3,000 today, but it’ll cost $4,100 to replace it with the same model and brand.
+It’s nice.
+Your home gets burgled and the thieves take off with your furniture.
+The only thing is that it is only worth $3,000 today, but it’ll cost $4,100 to replace it.
 Yikes.
-With replacement value insurance, you’d get the $4,100 (minus your deductible.)
-With actual cash value, you’d get $3,000 (minus your deductible.)
+With replacement cost insurance, you’d get the $4,100 (minus your deductible.)
+With actual cash value, you could get $3,000 (minus your deductible.)